mpheath/make-scite-collection/readme.md

 This is optional to do as the pre-made binaries may be suitable.
 If you do make SciTE then GCC will be needed.
 The script *make_scite.py* will make *SciTE.exe*, *Sc1.exe* and the Dynamic Link Libraries (DLLs).

+Another item in the menu is Make TestLexer.
+A compiled TestLexer.exe can run test files to detect if an issue exists in the lexers.

 Based on use of *mingw32-make* command of the [tdm-gcc] compiler.

 ## Edit Properties